vineethreghu/Terrafrom-Node-App/README.md

-# NodeJs app with MySQL Database
+# NodeJs Application with MySQL Database

 A simple nodejs app connected with mySQL database.